jameshfisher/jameshfisher.com/_posts/2017-02-19-clang-assembly-att-intel.md

 ---
-title: "Generating Intel and AT&T assembly with `clang`"
+title: "How to generate Intel and AT&T assembly with `clang`"
 ---

 Earlier I showed [how to generate assembly from C]({% post_url 2017-02-03-c-generate-assembly %}).
 We compile this file with `clang -S`: